sophianachiba/instagramwithbaas/README.md

 # Instragram with Back end as a service (BaaS)

-  This project showcase how to build a lighter version of instagram using BaaS techologies such as Parse.This means no back end code was written but only front end.Your Parse server can be running anywhere but I would recommend aws + bitnami (more info below).
+  This project showcase how to build a lighter version of instagram using BaaS techologies such as Parse.
+This means no backend code was written, the entirety of the code is in the front end.
+Your Parse server can be running anywhere but I would recommend aws + bitnami (more info below).
+Similarly, the same can be built with Firebase or other baas providers.
-  Similarly, the same can be built with Firebase and finally notifications were added using OneSignal.
+  Finally notifications were added using OneSignal.

 ## The features available